 The Magic uses linear programming processes to inform sales mix strategies and to help optimize overall revenue.

 Up next: Player analytics

-Courtside, the Magic is moving from big data to big results with a cloud deployment of SAS Visual Data Mining and Machine Learning powered by SAS Viya on Amazon Web Services.
+Courtside, the Magic is moving from big data to big results with a cloud deployment of SAS Visual Data Mining and Machine Learning on Amazon Web Services.
 The team stores and analyzes 20 years of data from more than 18 data sources on 100,000 players.